Business Administration & Management

 Bachelor’s Degree Starting Salary

-The median starting salary of students who graduated in 2015-2017 with a bachelor’s degree in business administration was $40,200 per year.
-These stats come from the U.S. Department of Education.
+According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in business administration have a median salary of $40,200 during the early years of their career.
 During this timeframe, most salaries fell between $35,100 (25th percentile) and $44,375 (75th percentile).

 Salaries According to BLS

 Business Administration majors often go into careers where salaries can range from $71,670 to $123,880 (25th to 75th percentile).
-This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.
+This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.